Some snowflakes are made of a single ice crystal while other, more elaborate snowflakes are made of as many as 200 ice crystals fused together.

 There are so many ways that ice crystals can grow that some people say that no two snowflakes are alike.
 Probably no two snowflakes have exactly the same arrangement of molecules, but they can look alike.

 Snow is a type of precipitation.
-On average, 10 inches of snow melt down to about an inch of water; however, not all snow is the same.
+On average, 10 inches of snow melt down to about an inch of water; however, not all snow contains the same amount of moisture.
 Some places receive very heavy snow.
 For instance, only five and a half inches of January snow on Mount Washington, New Hampshire, melt down to an inch of water.
 In contrast, over 15 inches of January snow at Crested Butte, Colorado, melt down to an inch of water.

 Snow covers some places year-round.
-Known as snowfields, these snow-covered places are found where temperatures stay cold year-round - both near the poles and on mountaintops.
-Over the past several decades, the snow cover on some mountaintops, especially mountains near equator, has been shrinking as climate has warmed.
+Known as snowfields, these snow-covered places are found where temperatures stay cold all year, both near the poles and on mountaintops.
+Over the past several decades, the snow cover on some mountaintops, especially mountains near the equator, has been shrinking as the climate has warmed.